bcgov/zeva/openshift/README.md

    create .jenkins/docker/contrib/jenkins/configuration/jobs/zeva/config.xml
 ```

-### Rebuild jenkins to include the new pipline job created
+### Rebuild Jenkins to include the new pipline job created

 If builds could not start, manually delete two jenkins image stream and rerun the command.
 ```